arackaf/customize-cra/contributing.md

 If you're finding yourself lost or want to suggest opportunities for better documentation, please don't hesitate to [open an issue](https://github.com/arackaf/customize-cra/issues/new)!

+## 💎 Give yourself credit!

+This project uses [`all-contributors`](https://allcontributors.org) to recognize contributions.
+If you contribute to the project, be sure to give yourself credit by [using the `all-contributors add` script](https://allcontributors.org/docs/en/cli/usage#all-contributors-add).

 ## Project Map

 ```